paulovieira/pg-lab/160726_plpgsql/readme.md

 }')
 ```

-1) We use `jsonb_populate_record` to convert the input json object into a record.
+1) We use `jsonb_populate_record` to convert the input data json object into a record.
 This way we have the values converted to proper postgres data types (typestamptz, double, etc)

 2) We use `coalesce` to assign any necessary default values (if they are missing in the input object)